asathiya007/carcam/README.md

 ### CarCam
-CarCam is a computer vision system, built with Python and OpenCV, for self-driving cars that detects lanes, pedestrians, and collisions.
+CarCam is a computer vision system, built with Python, PyTorch, and OpenCV, for self-driving cars.
+CarCam detects lanes and road entities (like other cars on the road), and it anticipates collisions with these road entities.

 ### How to Run
 1. Download/clone the repository.